Callione/LLaVA-MOSS2/README.md

 To train on fewer GPUs, you can reduce the `per_device_train_batch_size` and increase the `gradient_accumulation_steps` accordingly.
 Always keep the global batch size the same: `per_device_train_batch_size` x `gradient_accumulation_steps` x `num_gpus`.

 ### Construct new checkpoint:

 Get a new MOSS2 checkpoint with the following two steps:

 1. Download our base model MOSS-2 2.5B: [https://huggingface.co/fnlp/moss2-2_5b-chat](https://huggingface.co/fnlp/moss2-2_5b-chat)
 2. Replace the origin `config.json` file in the checkpoint with the following content.

-The second step changed model_type to "llava_moss2", and added some multimodal hyperparameters.
+The second step changed the model_type to "llava_moss2", and added some multimodal hyperparameters.

 ```json
 {